Perry County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that could support your case, such as witness statements, video footage (dashcam, bodycam), or any documentation that challenges the police officer's actions or the accuracy of the breath/blood test.
+• Gather evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or documentation challenging the accuracy of the BAC test.

 Possible Outcomes